 Attracting and Retaining a Diverse Staff

 Fish & Richardson is committed to building and sustaining diversity in the workplace.
-We work hard to attract, retain, and advance the most talented and capable legal staff regardless of race, color, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, veteran status, marital status, or disability.
+We work hard to attract, retain, and advance the most talented and capable legal staff regardless of race, color, religion, sex, sexual orientation, gender identity or expression, national origin, ancestry, age, disability, genetic information, marital status, military or veteran status, or any othered protect status in accordance with applicable federal, state and local laws.